fujaba/fulibFeedback/README.md

 ### IntelliJ

-1. Install the plugin from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=fulib.fulibFeedback).
+1. Install the plugin from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/23254-fulibfeedback).
 2. Go to "Settings > Tools > fulibFeedback" and enter your full name.
 This is required for the plugin to figure out who you are.
 3. Open or create an Assignment on https://fulib.org/assignments
 4. Configure the plugin for use with the assignment: